 - Healthy adults should aim for 150-300 minutes of moderate exercise every week (half that if you’re doing vigorous exercise like running or playing basketball).

 - Healthy adults should incorporate muscle-strengthening activities as well as aerobic activities for additional benefits.

 - Adults who are disabled or otherwise challenged physically should still attempt to get some exercise.

 The short answer is no – not unless you’re putting in a ton of work at the gym and eating a very specific diet.
 The actors and celebrities you see with chiseled physiques probably have an army of trainers and nutritionists, and they can devote much of their time to working out.
 It’s certainly possible for regular people to get in amazing shape, but it doesn’t happen by accident.

 Many women, in particular, avoid strength training because they worry that they’ll develop muscles and look like men.
 For someone who is new to or casual at strength training, it’s almost impossible for this to happen.
 Large muscles come from lifting very heavy weights + a diet of eating a lot of calories.
 Basic strength training can tone your muscles and improve your strength.
 Getting stronger helps you in many ways in your daily life, which is great for everyone!

 Stay Safe and Warm Up First

-Before doing any kind of strength training routine, make sure to warm up, get your blood flowing and joints loosened up first.
+Just like you would with a cardio exercise routine, make sure to warm up, get your blood flowing and joints loosened before any strength training workout.
 You wouldn’t expect a professional athlete to perform without a proper warm-up, yet even a strength training beginner needs a good stretching and warm-up routine.
 A good place to start is to do a quick warm-up walk or some dynamic stretching.
 Even if you’re doing light or bodyweight exercises, you want to make sure your body is ready to go before your workout.